Causes of coughs in children and teenagers

 Treatment for a cough depends on the underlying cause.

-If your child is bothered by a cough from an upper respiratory tract infection, honey might help reduce how bad the cough is and how long it lasts.
-But you shouldn’t give honey to children younger than 12 months because of the risk of infantile botulism, a rare but serious form of food poisoning.
+If your child is bothered by a cough from a cold or flu, one teaspoon of honey at night might reduce how bad the cough is and how long it lasts.
+But don’t give honey to children younger than 12 months because of the risk of infant botulism, a rare but serious form of food poisoning.

-If your child’s cough is caused by asthma, it can be treated with anti-asthma medication like a Ventolin® puffer with a spacer, but this treatment depends on your child’s symptoms and the age of your child.
+If your child’s cough is caused by asthma, it can be treated with anti-asthma medicine like a Ventolin puffer with a spacer, but this treatment depends on your child’s symptoms and the age of your child.
 Sometimes young children who have wheezes caused by viruses will be given asthma treatments.

-Tobacco smoke can make your child’s cough worse, so keep your home free of second-hand and third-hand smoke.
+Tobacco smoke can make your child’s cough worse, so keep your home free of second-hand smoke.

-Ask your pharmacist or GP if you have questions about medications or treatments that might work for your child’s cough.
+Ask your pharmacist or GP if you have questions about medicines or treatments that might work for your child’s cough.

 Cough prevention